ClickHouse/ClickBOM/README.md

 ### Same Repository

 Simple example of downloading the SBOM from the same repository and uploading it to S3.
+Converts the SBOM to CycloneDX format.

 ```yaml
 name: Upload SBOM